francescovogelezang/DGA/chapter3.md

 (f) a description of the service the provider intends to provide and how the conditions set out in Article 11 are fulfilled;

-(g) the nature of data to be controlled, processed, or re-used by the provider, and, in the case of personal data, an indication of the categories of personal data and the categories of recipients of personal data;
+(fa) the nature of data to be controlled, processed, or re-used by the provider, and, in the case of personal data, an indication of the categories of personal data and the categories of recipients of personal data;

-(h) an indication in the case of processing of personal data or where the provider can reasonably assume that the combination of non-personal data under the service it provides could lead to the identification or identifiability of natural persons;
+(fb) an indication in the case of processing of personal data or where the provider can reasonably assume that the combination of non-personal data under the service it provides could lead to the identification or identifiability of natural persons;

-(i) the intended date for starting the activity, and, where applicable, the duration foreseen;
+(g) the intended date for starting the activity, and, where applicable, the duration foreseen;

 (7) At the request of the provider, the competent authority shall, within one week, issue a standardised declaration, confirming that the provider has submitted the notification referred to in paragraph 4.